district53/d53launcher/README.md

 ```
 git clone https://github.com/district53/d53launcher
 cd d53launcher
-npm install
+yarn install
-npm run dev
+yarn dev
 ```

-Use `npm run build` to build a self-contained binary **for your current distribution**.
+Use `yarn build` to build a self-contained binary **for your current distribution**.
 Cross builds do not work in Tauri at the moment.

 ## How does it work
 - Tauri apps use a native web view component to load the application (which is actually just a fancy webpage)